The Unanswered Question (lecture series): The meaning of music

 Bernstein's children's concert series with the New York Philharmonic, the Young People's Concerts, included a concert titled, "What does Music Mean?"
-This concert took place in 1958, and it gives us a glimpse Bernstein's beliefs about musical meaning before his Norton Lectures.
+This concert took place in 1958, and it gives us a glimpse of Bernstein's beliefs about musical meaning before his Norton Lectures.
 He first eliminates the idea that musical meaning is tied to stories or pictures.
 He then concludes that music means what it makes the listener feel, and that having various, strong feelings during a performance equates to understanding the piece.
 This is a radical step away from the suggestion that music means a series of overlapping transformations, even though in the Norton Lectures Bernstein mentions this program and claims his opinions about the meaning of music remained the same.
 His next sentence, however, contradicts this: "music has intrinsic meanings of its own, which are not to be confused with specific feelings or moods" (The Unanswered Question, p.
 10).
 This goes directly against his earlier opinion that music means nothing more or less than what it makes the listener feel.